Porn: When Accountability and Boundaries Aren’t Enough

 The next step is usually creating boundaries that limit access to porn: get preventative software on phones and computers, set rules about using electronic devices in private spaces, and destroy any offline pornographic materials.

-Scripture, thankfully, offers something better, making the audacious claim that God can change the heart that our efforts cannot.
-God’s grace, Scripture says, can transform the desires of our wily, unruly hearts (e.g. Galatians 3:1-5; Ephesians 2:1-10; Titus 2:11-14).
-If that’s true, how do we get that grace?
-How do we grow in that grace?
-In his ministry on earth, Jesus often made way for grace through questions.
-Questions, when considered with humility, have a way of preparing room for the grace of God.
+Jesus often made way for grace through questions.
+Questions, when considered with humility, have a way of making room for the grace of God.
 Questions, answered truthfully, drill pilot holes into the heart, allowing God’s grace to enter in.

 Do you want to be well?
 (John 5:6)

 Although a little different, the question is worth asking about an addiction.
 We may say with our mouth that we want to be free from it.
 We may even be seeking help for it.
 Even so, do we want to be well?
-To be free?
+To be completely free?
 Everyone wants to be rid of the effects and consequences of sin.
 But are we willing to be rid of the sin itself?
-The question begs to be asked because, if we’re honest, we love our sin (at least, part of us).
-There is a reason Jesus uses the violent metaphors of cutting off arms and plucking out eyes to describe the battle of sin.
+The question begs to be asked because, if we’re honest, we love our sin (at least, part of us does).
+There is a reason Jesus uses the violent metaphors of cutting off hands and plucking out eyes to describe the battle of sin.
 Being well - being set free - is costly.

 An addiction is like a secret garden to escape to when life gets hard.
 Are we willing to set fire to it?
 An addiction temporarily numbs the pains of body and soul.
 Are we ready to go without the epidural?
 An addiction is like a best friend who provides a listening, caring ear when we are lonely and other relationships are too hard.
 Are we ready to nail it to the cross?
+Importantly, these metaphors might sound like a one-and-done act of repentance.
+Usually, the battle of addiction requires us to drown the old Adam daily, to crucify the flesh repeatedly, to set fire to that secret garden time and time again.
+“Do you want to be well?” is a question you may have to answer every morning when you get out of bed.

 Do you love me?
 (John 21:15)